neurodivergence/neurodivergence/README.md

 dni if you like my ex, i’m tired of y’all lol. don’t put expectations on me if you come back—i never promise to change for anyone, let alone my condition makes me unable to

-do not discard and then hoover me, im tired of that shit
+do not discard and then hoover me, im tired of that shit. its not the same as giving a chance

 > anyways check out my art